 Mind-boggling as it may seem, time management is another critical issue faced in higher education.
 We all think there is not enough hours in a day to do the things we want to do.
 In college/university, time will have an effect on every student.
 It will put severe pressure on their studies when they have to submit work before a deadline for example.
 In this case, they need to create time to do homework or outside university times if they live too far from home in that case.
 If they fail to do that, it will cause problems in their academic achievements and lecturers will give less marks.
 Poor time management leads to anxiety that creates pressure.

 Procrastination is the biggest culprit when managing time.
 It stops students doing the relevant work and leaving it too late.
 For those who choose to do certain activities that are unnecessary will never appreciate the use of time because they are wasting it instead of doing important things.
-The get the most out of time to achieve academic goals, students should adhere to key skills and practices that actually work in their favor.
+To get the most out of time to achieve academic goals, students should adhere to key skills and practices that actually work in their favor.
 This makes all the difference because of the way time is being used, and once time passes, it will not return.
 Other primary time stealers whilst in higher education can include:

 - Going on dates